 If you’ve got a seat on the bus or train, give it up for someone else.
 Older people, those with small children or people with a disability might really need to sit down but offering your seat to anyone is a lovely gesture.
 After all you don’t know what sort of day they’ve had, and you might just turn it round.

 6. Do a chore, or two, without being asked

 When there’s a lot to do around the house, picking up an extra chore or two can make the world of difference.
 Fold the laundry, empty the dishwasher, make the beds and you’ve lightened the load for someone else.
 If you’re a Like Family support worker doing an extra chore as your daily act of kindness is a good place to start.

 7. Make a cake

 When someone lives alone, is unwell or finds kitchen activities difficult, what nicer thing is there than to receive a homemade cake, or even a meal, from someone who has thought about them.

 If there’s someone in your life that’s helped you, maybe a teacher, support worker or social carer, or even a regular delivery person, take a moment to write them a small thank you card.
 Although a small gesture, it will really help them feel appreciated.
 If you’re a member or NDIS participant you could thank your support worker with a written thank you note to let them know how much you appreciate them.

 9. Spend some time

 If you have an older person in your life or someone who spends a lot of time on their own, simply spending some time with them is a wonderful kindness.
-Read them a book, go on a walk or for a coffee or play a board game or invite them to a Like Family virtual event.
+Read them a book, go on a walk or for a coffee or play a board game.
 The gift of time is priceless.